NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Celery herb bears umbelliform flowers at the top of the stalk in the second year.
 An edible cluster of long, dark-green, somewhat hollow stems grows upright from the crown of the plant.
 Its leaves have a similar appearance to that of flat-leaf parsley.
 Several cultivars exist:

-1. wild celery, the parent of the cultivated stalk-celery (A. graveolens dulce),
+1. Wild celery, the parent of the cultivated stalk-celery (A. graveolens dulce),

 2. Leaf-celery (A. graveolens secalinum), and,

-3. celeriac or knob celery (A. graveolens rapaceum).
+3. Celeriac or knob celery (A. graveolens rapaceum).

-Chinese celery or oriental variety features thin, hollow, succulent stalks.
+Chinese celery or the oriental variety features thin, hollow, succulent stalks.
 Its leaves and stalks carry a more intense flavor than the continental variety.

 Health Benefits of Celery

-3. Its leaves are a good source of vitamin-A. 100 g fresh celery comprises of 449 IU or 15% of the daily required levels of this vitamin.
+3. Its leaves are also a good source of vitamin-A. 100 g of fresh celery comprises 449 IU or 15% of the daily required levels of this vitamin.
 Vitamin A and beta-carotene are natural flavonoid antioxidants.
 Vitamin A is also required for maintaining healthy mucosa and skin and for night vision.
 Consumption of natural foods rich in flavonoids helps the body to protect from lung and oral cavity cancers.

-5. Fresh celery is an excellent source of vitamin-K, provides about 25% of DRI.
+5. Fresh celery is an excellent source of vitamin-K, providing about 25% of DRI.
 Vitamin K helps increase bone mass by promoting osteoblastic activity in the bones.
 It also has an established role in Alzheimer's disease patients by limiting neuronal damage in the brain.

 6. The herb is a very good source of minerals like potassium, sodium, calcium, manganese, and magnesium.
 Potassium is an important component of cells and body fluids that help regulate heart rate and blood pressure.